Henry II Sinclair, Earl of Orkney

 Henry II Sinclair, Earl of Orkney (c.
-1375 – 1420) was the Jarl (Earl) of Orkney, Baron of Roslin and Pantler of Scotland.
+1375 – c.
+1420) was the Jarl (Earl) of Orkney, 10th Baron of Roslin and Pantler of Scotland.
 According to Roland Saint-Clair writing in the late 19th century, Henry Sinclair was also the first of his family to hold the title of Lord Sinclair.

 Early life

 He was son of Henry I Sinclair, Earl of Orkney, by his wife Jean, daughter of John Halyburton of Dirleton.
-He married Egida Douglas, daughter of Sir William Douglas of Nithsdale and maternal granddaughter of King Robert II of Scotland.
+He married Egida Douglas, daughter of Sir William Douglas of Nithsdale and Egidia Stewart, and the maternal granddaughter of King Robert II of Scotland.
 Sir William Douglas was murdered by a group of assassins who had been employed by Lord Clifford and as a result Sinclair inherited through his wife the whole of the Lordship of Nithsdale.

 Earl of Orkney

 Sinclair was one of those captured following the Battle of Homildon Hill in 1402, but released on ransom.
 He had succeeded his father, de facto, as Jarl by 1404; there is no record that he was ever officially installed as Jarl, and no certain record that he ever visited his jarldom.

-He was one of those who accompanied James Duke of Rothesay on his journey to France aboard the Maryenknyght, which was captured by English pirates off Flamborough Head in 1406.
+He was one of those who accompanied the young King James, then the uncrowned James I of Scotland on his journey to France aboard the Maryenknyght.
+That ship was captured by English pirates off Flamborough Head in 1406.
 He followed the prince into captivity, but was soon released.
-Subsequently he was often in England on business connected with the king's imprisonment.
+Subsequently, he was often in England on business connected with the king's imprisonment.

 Henry Sinclair died of influenza on 1 February 1420.

 Marriage and issue

-In about 1407 he married Egidia Douglas, daughter of Sir William Douglas of Nithsdale and maternal granddaughter of King Robert II of Scotland.
+In about 1407 he married Egidia Douglas, daughter of Sir William Douglas of Nithsdale and wife Egidia and maternal granddaughter of King Robert II of Scotland and Euphemia de Ross.